INTRODUCTION

 Merging Files from Multiple Builders

-Merging is the moment of truth in any collaborative project.
-Individual submodels that looked perfect in isolation now have to coexist in a single file.
-Stud.io does not have an automated merge tool, so this process is manual — but with good submodel discipline, it is straightforward rather than painful.
+Merging is the moment of truth.
+Individual submodels that looked perfect in isolation now have to coexist.
+Stud.io has no automated merge tool, so the process is manual - but with good submodel discipline, it is straightforward.

 SECTION 5